Make an Impact

 Support nonprofit organizations making a difference across the state

-The impacts of COVID-19 will likely continue for our neighbors across Massachusetts.
+The impacts of COVID-19 are ongoing for our neighbors across Massachusetts.
 Our community foundation and food bank partners will continue to provide support to our communities.
 Their collective impact across the state has been profound.

-The MA COVID-19 Relief Fund has transitioned from collecting centralized funds to encouraging direct donations to charitable organizations making an impact across the state.
+The MA COVID-19 Relief Fund is closed, and is now encouraging direct donations to charitable organizations making an impact across the state.
 The following organizations are all grant recipients of Massachusetts COVID-19 Relief Fund.
 Each has the local perspectives and relationships to maximize impact and efficiency of grant dollars.

 To view a current list of nonprofit organizations supported by the grantees of the Massachusetts COVID-19 Relief Fund, click here.